Jahia/luxe-prepackaged-website/README.md

 # luxe-prepackaged-website

-This packaged has been merged to the Luxe monorepo: https://github.com/Jahia/luxe-jahia-demo/tree/main/packages/prepackaged-site
+This package has been merged to the Luxe monorepo: https://github.com/Jahia/luxe-jahia-demo/tree/main/packages/prepackaged-site